South Buda City Center

 A 65 400 m2 office park with a unique facade and structural design located at Őrmező, Budapest’s “western gate”.
 The area is easily accessible and contains Hungary’s largest multimodal transport intersection.
 The city centre can be reached via direct links in under ten minutes.

 The outstanding service environment of the offices will be further enhanced by the ongoing development of the Kelenföld district.
-Just a few minutes’ walk from the Budapest ONE Business Park is the Etele Plaza.
+Just a few minutes’ walk from the Budapest ONE is the Etele Plaza.
 The building itself is also designed with relaxation and downtime in mind and features a spacious interior garden.
 There are 1 400 underground parking spaces below the offices.

 Etele Plaza is currently under construction and will be Hungary’s third largest